dvonlehman/node-yexec/README.md

 * Supports optional log filter
 * Protects against double callbacks from `error` and `exit` events.
 * Invokes callback with an Error if process exits with non-zero code
+* Specify an optional timeout.
+If the process has not exited within the interval the process is force killed and a `TIMEOUT` error is passed in the callback.

 ### Usage